-The Oyate Nawajin (Stand With The People) Programs are designed to keep American Indian families together and strong by providing the knowledge, skills and resources they need to provide a safe, stable environment for their children.
+The Oyate Nawajin (Stand With The People) Program is designed to keep American Indian families together and strong by providing the knowledge, skills and resources they need to provide a safe, stable environment for their children.

 The Ain Dah Yung Center is committed to serving families with a variety of needs.
 Therefore participants may self refer, be referred by Ain Dah Yung Center staff, community agencies, St. Paul Public Schools, and Ramsey County Children and Family Services.

 Includes a variety of services focused on the preservation and reunification of American Indian families.
 These services are provided through family groups, parenting education, resource acquisition, and advocacy with a cultural base.

 Provides services for families whom are currently experiencing or at risk of experiencing out of home placement of a child.

 Provides services to families who have been identified by Ramsey County Child Protection.
 This program uses strength – based interventions and involves the family in planning for and selecting services to assist them achieving positive outcomes while in Child Protection case management.